elide-dev/elide/README.md

 The Elide CLI supports JavaScript out of the box, and includes experimental support for Python, while more languages such as Ruby are planned for future releases.

+### Multi-language

+With Elide, you can write your app in **any combination of JavaScript, Python, Ruby, and JVM.** You can even pass objects between languages, and use off-the-shelf code from multiple dependency ecosystems (e.g. NPM and Maven Central) all without leaving the warm embrace of your running app.

+That means fast polyglot code with:
+- No network border, no IPC border
+- No serialization requirement

+### "Just enough" Node API support

+Elide supports enough of the Node API to run things like [React](https://reactjs.org/) and [MUI](https://mui.com).
+Just like platforms such as [Cloudflare Workers](https://workers.cloudflare.com/) and [Bun](https://bun.sh), Elide aims for drop-in compatibility with _most_ Node.js software, but does not aim to be a full replacement.

-### Environment files
+### Dotenv support

 Elide provides `.env` files support at the runtime level, without the need for manual configuration or third-party packages.
 Environment variables from `.env` files will be picked up and injected into the application using a language-specific API (e.g. `process.env` in JavaScript).

+### Closed-world I/O

+Elide, by default, works on a closed-world I/O assumption, meaning that it will **not allow access** to the host machine's file system unless told to do so.
+This is a security feature but also an immutability feature which can be used to "seal" your application or perform advanced build caching.

 ### Server engine